 - Setting conservation targets for natural areas and indicator species

-- Recommending policies and procedures that support various objectives in the Strategy
+- Recommending policies and procedures that support various objectives in the strategy

-- Official Community Plan;
+- Official Community Plan

-- Sustainability Charter;
+- Sustainability Charter

-- Climate Adaptation Strategy; and
+- Climate Adaptation Strategy

-- Parks, Recreation and Culture Strategic Plan.
+- Parks, Recreation and Culture Strategic Plan

 The Green Infrastructure Network

-- Preserving large core habitat areas (“Hubs”).
+- Preserve large core habitat areas (“Hubs”).

-- Ensuring connectivity between habitat areas (“Corridors”).
+- Ensure connectivity between habitat areas (“Corridors”).

 Designing for Biodiversity

-- Resources to support integrating biodiversity approaches into land use choices.
+- Resources to support integrating biodiversity approaches into land use choices

 - Restoring degraded habitat during development

-- Planting recommendations to ensure diverse, climate change resilient landscaping.
+- Planting recommendations to ensure diverse, climate change resilient landscaping

-Biodiversity indicators for Surrey include mammals, birds, amphibians, fish and insects.
+- Biodiversity indicators for Surrey include mammals, birds, amphibians, fish and insects.
 These species provide specific information we can use for management purposes.